mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 Several temporal surrogates are included in ESTA.
 These are all examples of on-road temporal surrogates designed to disaggregate daily EMFAC emissions into hourly periods.

-### Calvad-Based On-Road Diurnal Temporal Surrogates
+### CalVAD-Based On-Road Diurnal Temporal Surrogates

-The [Calvad database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) uses a variety of real-life traffic measurements to build a real picture of the traffic at the link-level across California.
+The [CalVAD database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) uses a variety of real-life traffic measurements to build a real picture of the traffic at the link-level across California.
 Because the CalTrans database uses real, measured traffic data, it is an extremly desirable ground-truth data set.
 But it does not include a lot of data about the vehicle types in traffic, as it is more expensive to collect that sort of data.
 Since the number of wheel axis were recorded for each measured vehicle, it was determined that heavy-heavy-duty vehicles (HHDV) could easily be subtracted from the data set, leaving a very representative sample for light-duty vehicles (LDV) and light-medium-duty vehiles (LMDV).

 Spatial surrogates were averaged from the entire 2012 data set, for six different representative days: